TanmayMehta-ml/Quora-Question-Pairs/explanation.md

-This Jupyter Notebook documents the process of training a machine learning model to predict whether a pair of questions on Quora are duplicate or not.
 The goal of this project is to develop a web application that allows users to input two questions and get predictions about whether they are duplicate or not.

 ## Introduction